syrianarchive/syrianarchive-investigations/investigations/hass.md

 On May 5 2019, media reports were [published online by citizen reporters](https://www.facebook.com/wassemalon/posts/1173592712801596) and news agencies in Syria that Nabed Al Hayat Hospital located in Al Hass in Idlib province was out of service as a result of being targeted with an airstrike.

-Al Hass is a town in Idlib governate with a [population of 9595](https://web.archive.org/web/20130313044847/http://www.cbssyr.org:80/new%20web%20site/General_census/census_2004/NH/TAB07-11-2004.htm), according to the Syria Central Bureau of Statistics.
+Al Hass is a town in Idlib governorate with a [population of 9595](https://web.archive.org/web/20130313044847/http://www.cbssyr.org:80/new%20web%20site/General_census/census_2004/NH/TAB07-11-2004.htm), according to the Syria Central Bureau of Statistics.

 Nabed Al Hayat Hospital is supported by the [Syria for Humanitarian and Development - SRD](https://srd.org.tr/) which is a licensed organisation in Turkey.
 They describe their mission on [their website](https://srd.org.tr/en/about) as follows: "Provide emergency humanitarian relief and sow the seeds of sustainable development for the people of Syria".
 Baladi News Agency [published a video](https://www.youtube.com/watch?v=QPRb71FGCgI&feature=share) on September 8th 2018 which shows internal damage to the Nabed Al Hayat hospital as a result of a previous attack alongside the recent attack.
 In that video, the logo of the SRD is visible.